Proceedings of the 36th Annual ACM/IEEE Symposium on Logic in Computer Science, 1–13, 2021.

 🔥Submitted by invitation to the special issue of Logical Methods in Computer Science devoted to the conference.

 Inspired by a mathematical riddle involving fuses, we define the fusible numbers as follows: 0 is fusible, and whenever x and y are fusible with |y−x|<1, the number (x+y+1)/2 is also fusible.
-We prove that the set of fusible numbers, ordered is well-ordered, with order type ε₀.
+We prove that the set of fusible numbers, ordered by the usual order on ℝ, is well-ordered, with order type ε₀.
 Furthermore, we prove that the density of the fusible numbers along the real line grows at an incredibly fast rate: Letting g(n) be the largest gap between consecutive fusible numbers greater than or equal to n, we have 1/g(n) ≥ Fε₀(n−c) for some constant c, where Fα denotes the fast-growing hierarchy.
 Finally, we derive some true statements that can be formulated but not proven in Peano Arithmetic, of a different flavor than previously known such statements.
 For example, PA cannot prove the true statement “For every natural number n there exists a smallest fusible number larger than n.”